-Alyx J. Parker is an experienced litigator whose practice primarily focuses in civil litigation (including jury & non-jury trial work), with concentrations in business/commercial matters, personal injury (plaintiff and defense), and mediation.
-Other areas of practice include disputes concerning contracts, real estate, employment, estate & trust disputes, breach of fiduciary duty, fraud, administrative law, guardianship, and also serving as guardian ad litem in court appointments representing minors.
-Mr. Parker is also a trained and practicing mediator.
+Alyx focuses in civil litigation, with concentrations in business/commercial matters, personal injury (plaintiff and defense), and mediation.
+Other areas of practice include disputes concerning contracts, real estate, employment, estate & trust disputes, breach of fiduciary duty, fraud, intellectual property, landlord-tenant, government relations, insurance disputes, appellate practice, and administrative law.
+Alyx is also a trained and practicing mediator.